 The Director of Photography & Cinematographer

 What makes a great Director of Photography?
-The ability to conceptualize a shot and it’s part in a sequence and story, determine how it can best be captured, and then communicate that clearly to the rest of the camera, lighting and gaffer team - or just go ahead and shoot it himself where lean and mean is the nature of the project.
+A DP must have the ability to conceptualize a shot and it’s part in a sequence and story, determine how it can best be captured, and then communicate that clearly to the rest of the camera, lighting and gaffer team - or just go ahead and shoot it himself where lean and mean is the nature of the project.

-Of course, it’s essential to have an innate feel for composition, lighting, color, motion and focus but I take that as a given in any professional who has been working in the same role for many years successfully.
+Of course, it’s essential to have an innate feel for composition, lighting, color, motion and focus.
+However I take that as a given in any professional who has been working in the same role for many years successfully.

-But when you have a high degree of expertise across several disciplines it can invite the question are you are actually a master of none and just a generalist?
-I consider myself to be very lucky as I’m an excellent Director, Cinematographer, Videographer, Editor and Colorist – and have made my living doing the first three of these for over twenty years, adding color grading in the last few years as a natural extension to my work as a DP.
+When you have a high degree of expertise across several disciplines it can invite the question are you are actually a master of none and just a generalist?
+I consider myself to be very lucky as I’m an excellent Director, Cinematographer, Videographer, Editor and Colorist.
+I have made my living doing the first three of these for over twenty years, adding color grading in the last few years as a natural extension to my work as a DP.
 This breadth of skills makes me better at handling the many diverse demands put on the head of the camera department and right hand of the Director.

-The nice thing about camerawork is that it isn’t a discipline where you can talk a great game but an unknown risk until you actually deliver – because a decent selection of shots is going to tell anyone who sees them whether you have the eye or not.
-How these shots perform to create a program is going to demonstrate whether you are able to get shots which are not only attractive but also tell the right story and do so effectively.
-That’s good news for both of us because it means that you can run the little camera reel at the bottom of the page and make your own decisions, along with the videos on other pages of this web site, and I don’t have to keep writing!
+The nice thing about camerawork is that it isn’t a discipline where you can talk a great game but an unknown risk until you actually deliver.
+A decent selection of shots is going to tell anyone who sees them whether you have the eye or not.
+How these shots perform to create a program is going to demonstrate whether you are able to get shots.
+These shots must not be only attractive but also tell the right story and do so effectively.
+That’s good news for both of us because it means that you can run the little camera reel at the bottom of the page and make your own decisions.
+Along with this, the videos on other pages of this web site, and I don’t have to keep writing!

 But in those last nine years other cameras have come along that have the same capabilities or better, and they are simply the right choice for some projects.
 Recognizing that, along with changes in the way videos and films are created today, I have stopped being a multiple RED camera owner so that I can bring in the right gear for every project as either a DP leading a full camera team or a solo Cinematographer and Videographer.